Table of Contents

 Jessie Minton, Vice Provost of Information Services and Chief Information Officer

 Patrick Chinn, Associate CIO for Customer Experience

 As the central technology department at UO, Information Services (IS) manages user accounts (usernames, passwords, and access to services), telephones and voicemail, wired and wireless networking, email and calendaring, web hosting, university business software, and a service desk that provides account help, technical support, and troubleshooting.
 IS also offers servers, storage, and high-speed networking for faculty and researchers.

 If you have technology questions, please start by contacting your local IT support staff.
-For questions about our services, see the web page and website listed below or contact our Technology Service Desk: 541-346-HELP or by requesting help through the UO Service Portal.
+The resources below provide more information.
+If you have additional questions, contact our Technology Service Desk at 541-346-HELP or by requesting help through the UO Service Portal.